 Fushimi Inari's Grounds are a Melting Pot of Tourists

 We visited Fushimi Inari Taisha towards the end of November.
 Even though we arrived early in the morning, there were already many visitors such as students in uniform, energetic older adults, and people with expensive cameras.

 The people that stood out the most were foreign tourists from all over the world—a sight fitting for Kyoto, a city of international tourism.

 After you finish the purification process of washing your hands and rinsing your mouth, you will go through the large romon gate.
 This romon is one of the largest for shrines in Japan and was built in 1589 by Toyotomi Hideyoshi.

 Next, we will visit the main shrine.
 The main shrine was lost during a war in the Onin period but was rebuilt in 1499.
 You can see the Azuchi-Momoyama period characteristics from the beautiful decorations.
 It is also designated as a national important cultural property.

 It is said that there are 30,000 Inari shrines around Japan.
 Fushimi Inari Taisha is the head of them.
 It dates back to 711 when gozoku (powerful family/clan) Hatano Irogu worshiped the three main gods at Mitsugamine in Mt.
 Fushimi.

 One Red Gate for Every Granted Wish: Walking Down the Mystical Path of Torii Gates

-The path to Okusha Hohaisho from the main shrine is about 150 meters, this red torii gate-packed path is called Senbon Torii (one thousand torii).
+The path to Okusha Hohaisho from the main shrine is about 150 meters.
+This red torii gate-packed path is called Senbon Torii.